lithops-cloud/lithops/docs/source/execution_modes.rst

 Serverless mode
 ---------------
-The "serverless mode" in Lithops is designed to execute functions using publicly accessible serverless compute services, including IBM Cloud Functions, AWS Lambda, Google Cloud Run functions, and more, enabling parallel task execution in isolated cloud environments.
+The "serverless mode" in Lithops is designed to execute functions using publicly accessible serverless compute services, including AWS Lambda, Google Cloud Run functions, and more, enabling parallel task execution in isolated cloud environments.

 In serverless mode, Lithops leverages the power of these serverless platforms to execute